docker/sbom-cli-plugin/README.md

-# docker-sbom-cli-plugin
+# sbom-cli-plugin

-Plugin for Docker CLI to support SBOM creation using Syft.
+Plugin for Docker CLI to support viewing and creating SBOMs for Docker images using Syft.

 **Note: this is a proof of concept / work in progress**